 Designed by faculty from throughout the University and designated the Bachelor of Philosophy (BPhil) by the University Board of Trustees, this University-wide degree combines (i) General Degree Requirements for an individually approved Program of Study with (ii) Special Degree Requirements for concentration and evaluation following upper-level research and independent scholarship that culminates in a thesis.
-Through the BPhil, undergraduate students any time after the freshman year can begin research and scholarly work toward a rigorous baccalaureate degree in a manner usually reserved for the graduate level.
+Through the BPhil, undergraduate students any time after their first year at Pitt can begin research and scholarly work toward a rigorous baccalaureate degree in a manner usually reserved for the graduate level.
 Simultaneously, the BPhil degree includes an element of intellectual scope in the expectation that students have a challenging academic program in the course work for their majors, minors, and/or certificates.

 General Degree Requirements

 Each BPhil degree candidate must:

 - Complete the degree requirements (e.g., major requirements) of their home school (Dietrich School of Arts and Sciences, Swanson School of Engineering, School of Nursing, College of Business Administration, School of Computing and Information, etc.)

 - Complete a Program of Study approved by Pitt Honors (review samples of previously approved Programs of Study)